 If you run out of this unlimited data, it's no big deal as you'll still have a slow connection for messaging and email, but if you're hitting that limit frequently, another carrier will make more sense.

-Google Fi also uses T-Mobile for the majority of its coverage.
-Fi can also use UScellular in the parts of the country where UScellular has a strong connection, mostly in the Midwest.
+Both Tello and Google Fi also use T-Mobile for the majority of their coverage.
 Both LTE and 5G are included.
 The only catch is that you need a Designed for Fi phone that supports Google Fi's network switching.
 If your phone isn't on the list, you can still use Fi, but you'll only connect to the T-Mobile network.

 Still, with all Pixels supported as well as many Galaxies and some Moto phones, there are plenty of choices if you want to make sure you're on the entire network.
-Some of our best Android phones like the Google Pixel 6 and Samsung Galaxy S22 series work with the entire Google Fi network.
+Some of our best Android phones like the Google Pixel 7 and Samsung Galaxy S23 Ultra work with the entire Google Fi network.

 Tello really only has a single plan with multiple configurations.
 Tello's approach lets you pick exactly what you need so you don't waste money on features you don't need, like unlimited calling.
 You can choose how much data you want or how many talk minutes you think you'll need.
 Free texts come with any plan that has minutes.